 Rebranding like there’s no tomorrow

-That’s a real sore point for me.
+This is one of the worst branding mistakes and a real sore point for me.
 I think rebranding is way too much à la mode today.
 Now you constantly stumble upon announcements of ”launching soon after the great rebranding”.
 Let me tell you this, a rebranding is not necessary at all if you did your work upfront.
 If you invested the time to build a strong brand in the first place, then why would you need to change that.
 Of course, your brand will evolve over time and you will make some tweaks and adjustments to your strategy or your design but this is not a rebranding.
 Many people get this wrong.
 If you change the layout of your website, use a different color for images and graphics or if you switch a brand font that’s not a rebranding.
 Call it fresh up or whatever you like.
 A rebranding is when you change important elements of your brand foundation and only then rebranding is really necessary e.g. when you change direction with your business, fuse two businesses together, or if you change the philosophy behind your brand because purpose and values don’t align with what you do anymore.

 Stay away from rebranding because there’s one thing it will do for your brand – it will confuse your audience.